This post contains affiliate links.

 “Signs of friendship: the amount of time children play together, behave prosocially with one another, take initiatives and imitate one another’s behavior.”-Friendship in young children: Construction of a behavioural sociometric methodAnne-Greth van Hoogdalem

-From a very early age, your children are imitating you and following your lead.
+From a very early age, your children are imitating you and follow your lead.
 So parents need to be aware that they are being watched!
 Yes, you are being followed and you must be a leading role model.
 If you expect your children to grow up and develop lasting friendships, you need to model the same behavior.
 Your homeschoolers can also make friends just like any child can with the right modeling and care from their parents and family.

 Are homeschooling parents lonely?
 Well, they might be!

 The focus of homeschooling is usually on the children when they are asked about the kid’s development issues and will they be able to make friends.
 But don’t neglect one major factor in the puzzle, parents!
 We as Dads and Moms need to be aware that we can also be just as lonely as our children.
 As we prepare and plan and teach and race around town to drop kids here and there, we can be lonely!
 We can also be very tired if we do not care for our loved ones and pay attention to ourselves and our health.
 We do need to take extra care of our mental and physical health to ensure we are always at 100% for our children.
-As a homeschool parent it’s best we don’t call in sick!
+As homeschooling parents, it’s best we don’t call in sick!

 But we also should stay in touch with our friends.
 Make sure to schedule our own time with our spouse and friends to do things we like as well.
 It is easy to lose touch when we are in a rush all the time.
 I am so glad that I started homeschooling my child because it forced me to slow down.
 I had to literally put everything down and read and review and learn about homeschooling myself.
 I was the teacher!
 I was the principal and counselor.
 My job was so important that I had to fully concentrate.
 I have to make sure my child’s education and chances to make lasting friendships and relations were sound.
 But remember that it does really take a community to care properly for your family and child.
 You have a network there for you to make sure you are never alone or lonely!
 Have fun with homeschooling!
 Have fun with it and you will not be lonely for sure!